Are you looking to get started working from home? Want to find remote jobs but not sure where to begin? I got you covered.

 This site offers a ton of tech jobs if you have the skills for it but the real gem here is digital nomad city guides.
 They’re filled with useful facts and figures for those looking to work abroad like the average monthly cost of rent, WiFi speed and availability and the best taxi app to use in the country.

 Bonus: Google is doing a good job lately of compiling and organizing listings from various websites like Glassdoor, Upwork and LinkedIn.
 I use this as a catch-all.
 You can Google “remote (insert trade here) job” and a blue box will come up right before the regular search results giving you more options to narrow down the listings.
 I usually search by date, filtering for vacancies posted in the last 3 days.

-It’s not hard to find remote jobs if you know where to look.
+It’s not hard to find location-independent jobs if you know where to look.
 Hopefully these websites get you pointed in the right direction.

 Till next time, safe travels!

 Liked this post?
 Pin me below.